awslabs/recurrent-intensity-model-experiments/README.md

     <img src="figure/rec-ml-1m-prec.png" alt="rec-ml-1m-prec" width="40%"/>

-    Notice the optional config that excludes training user-item pairs from reappearing in predictions (and targets) by automatically generating a prior_score attribute in dataset class.
+    Notice the optional config that excludes training user-item pairs from reappearing in predictions by automatically generating a prior_score attribute in dataset class.
 This helps non-temporal matrix-factorization models.

 4. Run matching experiment with Dual-Online allocation and plot diversity-relevance trade-off
    ```